 2 oz.
 Leopold Bros.
 American Small Batch Whiskey

 .5 oz.
 Leopold Bros.
 Three Pins Alpine Herbal Liqueur

 .5 oz. simple syrup

 Muddle cherries, lemon juice and simple syrup; add whiskey and liqueur; add ice and shake.
 Serve up.
-Garnish with round slice of lemon peel (to replicate the Colorado sun).
-Drink and enjoy!
+Garnish with a round slice of lemon peel (to replicate the Colorado sun).
+Cheers!

 Get into the spirit with these other cocktails from Denver’s bars and restaurants

 Green Russell, Larimer Square’s moody speakeasy, pours a potent Evergreen Terrace, a seasonal drink of Clear Creek Douglas Fir brandy, Italicus Bergamot liqueur, St-Germain, yellow chartreuse, Fino sherry, chareau and fresh lemon and lime juices.

 Pop into the Ship Tavern in the historic Brown Palace Hotel & Spa by Marriott for the Royal Sovereign concocted with Buffalo Trace bourbon, Aperol, Pedro Ximenez sherry and fresh-squeezed lemon juice.

 You can’t go wrong with any cocktail at downtown Denver’s Union Lodge No. 1, but the Wilma and Pebbles — remember "The Flintstones?" — is dually playful and sophisticated with its medley of Family Jones Juniper Jones gin, Campari, Cocoa Pebbles whey, Italian vermouth and lemongrass bitters.